Benzales/email-voice-agent/PRIVACY_POLICY.md

 ## 15. Effective Date

-This Privacy Policy is effective as of [EFFECTIVE_DATE] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of January 15, 2025 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 ---

-*This Privacy Policy was last updated on [LAST_UPDATED_DATE].*
+*This Privacy Policy was last updated on January 15, 2025.*